magento/merchdocs/src/customers/password-reset.md

    The number of password reset requests that are allowed within an hour is set in the [configuration]({% link configuration/customers/customer-configuration.md %}).

-## Revoke a customer’s OAuth tokens
+## Revoke a customer's OAuth tokens

 {:.bs-callout-warning}
 Do not proceed unless you are a developer familiar with API Authentication.